Invulu/organic-widgets/README.txt

 * **Pricing Table Widget** [View Example](https://organicthemes.com/demo/startup/widgets/pricing-table-widget/ "Pricing Table Widget Example") – Create a pricing table with a list of features and link to purchase.
 * **Featured Product Widget** [View Example](https://organicthemes.com/demo/startup/widgets/featured-product-widget/ "Featured Product Widget Example") – Display a product image with content and purchase link on the left or right.
 * **Featured Content Widget** [View Example](https://organicthemes.com/demo/startup/widgets/featured-content-widget/ "Featured Content Widget Example") – Custom content that can be grouped together with other featured content widgets.

+= Blocks Included =

+* **Widget Area Block** [View Block](https://wordpress.org/plugins/organic-widget-area-block/ "Widget Area Block") – A Gutenberg block for creating custom widget areas within the block editor.
+As a result, blocks and widgets can be used together!

 = Pro Widgets =